Mensa Can Suck My Salty Lobes

 Composed on the 11th of June in the year 2008, at 1:18 AM.
 It was Wednesday.

 Tonight, despite fabulous weather, I find myself resenting three things in life.
 The first is that I really don't have time to write this; I need to shower and shave and get back to a busy work day tomorrow.
-The second is that I can't, in good conscious, relate verbatim the user feedback I've been reading at work.
+The second is that I can't, in good conscience, relate verbatim the user feedback I've been reading at work.
 Finally, I hate Mensa.

 I really fucking hate Mensa.